mdiallo09/NerdLuv/README.md

 # NerdLuv
-This is a dating application I created for single nerds to meet and date each other
+This is a dating application I created for single nerds to meet and date each other.
+Used HTML, CSS, and PHP